Digital Sciences for Society

 Digitalization is here to stay.
 It is a driver of innovation and creates challenges as well as opportunities for society and science.
 As a university with unique expertise on the interface of technology and socially relevant research, Tilburg University gives impetus to further developing and integrating the digital sciences with its Digital Sciences for Society program.

-The Digital Sciences for Society program kicks off with a Call for Proposals for Icon Projects and a Call for Proposals for Growth Projects for multi-disciplinary research
+The Digital Sciences for Society program kicked off with a Call for Proposals for Icon Projects and a Call for Proposals for Growth Projects for multi-disciplinary research

 - on the interface of digital and social sciences and the humanities;